dirk5Dr. Dirk Jancke

 National & International Collaborations

-Amiram Grinvald, Weizmann Institut, Israel (cortical correlates of visual perception; natural scenes)
+Amiram Grinvald, Weizmann Institute, Israel (cortical correlates of visual perception, natural scenes, SPP-1665)

 Peter Köni